-4 Delegations
+4. Delegations

-4.1 Council retains the authority to make a decision on whether a remission will be granted under this provision.
+4.1 Council's Rating Sub Committee has the authority to make a decision on whether a remission will be granted under this Policy, pursuant to Council's Delegations Policy.

 Remissions for Clubs and Societies LG(R)A Schedule 1, Part 2: Land 50% Non-Rateable